List§

 .enumerate(): Array[Int]

-Returns a static array of the numeric indices in the List
+Returns a static array of the numeric indices in the List.
+As with #enumerate,

 the list.